 Obviously, you want to protect your intellectual capital, so first, we conclude the Non-Disclosure agreement.

 Preliminary information-gathering is done by Afour.
-Sources may include system and other technical or functional specifications, interviews with subject matter experts, and/or using the product to see what it does and how it works.
-Concurrently, a project plan and schedule will be worked out in consultation with the client.
+Sources may include your system and other technical or functional specifications, interviews with your subject matter experts, and/or using the product to see what it does and how it works.
+Concurrently, a project plan and schedule will be worked out in consultation with you, the client.

-Please note: All information gathering interviews and meetings will be recorded.
+Please note: All information gathering interviews and meetings will be voice recorded.
 This ensures that all information is captured and hopefully, nothing is missed.

-We submit the proposal, which will outline the scope and tasks, to you for perusal and, hopefully, acceptance.
+I submit the proposal, which will outline the scope and tasks, to you for perusal and, hopefully, acceptance.
 Upon acceptance of the proposal, we will conclude the development agreement by signing the proposal.